People trapped, 2.5M without power as Ian drenches Florida

 The National Hurricane Center said Ian became a tropical storm over land early Thursday and was expected to regain near-hurricane strength after emerging over Atlantic waters near the Kennedy Space Center later in the day, with South Carolina in its sights for a second U.S. landfall.

-A stretch of the Gulf Coast remained inundated by ocean water, pushed ashore by the massive storm.
-“Severe and life-threatening storm surge inundation of 8 to 10 feet above ground level along with destructive waves is ongoing along the southwest Florida coastline from Englewood to Bonita Beach, including Charlotte Harbor,” the Miami-based hurricane center said.
+A stretch of the Gulf Coast remained under ocean water: “Severe and life-threatening storm surge inundation of 8 to 10 feet above ground level along with destructive waves is ongoing along the southwest Florida coastline from Englewood to Bonita Beach, including Charlotte Harbor,” the center said Thursday.

-A chunk of the Sanibel Causeway fell into the sea, cutting off access to the barrier island where 6,300 people normally live.
-How many heeded mandatory evacuation orders was impossible to know in the storm’s immediate aftermath.

-In Port Charlotte, the storm surge flooded a hospital’s emergency room even as fierce winds ripped away part of the roof from its intensive care unit, according to a doctor who works there.
+In Port Charlotte, a hospital’s emergency room flooded and fierce winds ripped away part of the roof, sending water gushing down into the intensive care unit.
+The sickest patients — some on ventilators — were crowded into the middle two floors as the staff prepared for storm victims to arrive, said Dr. Birgit Bodine of HCA Florida Fawcett Hospital.

-The medium-sized hospital spans four floors, but patients crowded into two because of the damage, and more were expected with people injured from the storm needing help.

-“As long as our patients do OK and nobody ends up dying or having a bad outcome, that’s what matters,” Bodine said.
+The Florida Highway Patrol shut down the Florida Turnpike in the Orlando area due to significant flooding and said the main artery in the middle of the state will remain closed until water subsides.

-Law enforcement officials in nearby Fort Myers received calls from people trapped in flooded homes or from worried relatives.
+Calls from people trapped in flooded homes or from worried relatives flooded 911 lines.
 Pleas were also posted on social media sites, some with video showing debris-covered water sloshing toward the eaves of their homes.

 Brittany Hailer, a journalist in Pittsburgh, contacted rescuers about her mother in North Fort Myers, whose home was swamped by 5 feet (1.5 meters) of water.